You just finished lunch. Not only do you feel full, but now the afternoon slump is setting in.

 Overall, it’s common to feel a dip in your energy levels after eating, but there are steps you can take to minimize the effects.

-Registered dietitian Julia Zumpano, RD, explains what causes it and how you can fight the fatigue.
+Registered dietitian Julia Zumpano, RD, LD, explains what causes it and how you can fight the fatigue.

 Why do you feel so tired after eating?